apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata-Git.md

 SAML metadata for registered service provider must be fetched from Git repositories defined in CAS configuration.
 </p></div>

-{% include_cached casproperties.html properties="cas.authn.saml-idp.metadata.git" %}
+{% include_cached casproperties.html properties="cas.authn.saml-idp.metadata.git" excludes=".schedule" %}

+### Reloading Service Provider Metadata

+By default, SAML2 service provider metadata is pulled from git repositories when there is a need to resolve and fetch metadata.
+You could also configure CAS to activate and turn on a background job to pull metadata periodically using a background scheduler.

+{% include_cached casproperties.html properties="cas.authn.saml-idp.metadata.git.schedule" %}

 ## Identity Provider Metadata